Muharram · 16–26 June 2026

 A majlis typically follows this rhythm:

-- A short recitation from the Holy Quran — usually a passage about patience or divine mercy.
+A short passage from the Holy Quran — usually about patience, divine mercy, or the martyrs.

-- One or two short eulogies (in Arabic or the local language), setting the emotional tone.
+One or two short eulogies in Arabic or the local language, setting the emotional tone of grief and love.

 After the lamentations, the formal gathering ends.
 Then comes niyaz — a simple meal or refreshments offered as a blessing.
 It is a time to sit, share, and feel the warmth of community.
 Many first-time attendees say this is where they feel most welcomed.